Honeymoon in Vinales Cuba: Exploring beauty and romance in a crumbling Paradise

 It felt like by the time we paid to change our dollars into Euros with all the various bank fees and exchange rates, that it wouldn’t have made that much of a difference to just change US dollars in Cuba.
 You can change pesos back to US dollars on the way out and there is no penalty.

 Car rental in Cuba is a hassle and a challenge.
 I’d recommend against it.
-Most Cubans do not have cars, so tourist driving around stick out like sore thumbs.
+Most Cubans do not have cars, so tourists driving around sticks out like sore thumbs.
 Taxis and buses are abundant and affordable.
 We chose to take a shared taxi (taxi colectivo) to Vinales.

 We took a private taxi from the airport in Havana to the Viazul bus station in Havana, which we negotiated down to $25.
 The shared taxi ride from Havana to Vinales was hilarious and memorable, with 12 tourists packed into an old 1940’s van, and the delightful driver Manuel and guide Edelberto making our long drive to Vinales entertaining.